Zack-Hu-Nottingham/COMP-2043-SE-Group-Project-Report-Part/Minutes/Informal_meeting/Minutes_Oct21.md

 #### Problem met

 - Lack the understand of specific decoration process
-- Don't have clear mind about charactor and material requirement during the process
+- Don't have clear mind about character and material requirement during the process

 #### Job assignment

 - For Everyone:

-  - Learn knowlege related to project managers
+  - Learn knowledge related to project managers
   - Learn the process during home decoration according to the schedule (provided by supervisor)
   - Clarify relevant personnel information for each procedure